 For further details contact:

-Christie Hospital NHS Trust has an opportunity for a Fellowship in Cancer Imaging and Intervention with a good non-vascular/GI component which runs annually starting in September.
+Christie Hospital NHS Trust has an opportunity for a Fellowship in Cancer Imaging and Intervention with a good non-vascular/GI component, including upper GI endoscopy which runs annually starting in September.

-Department of Radiology, Guy's & St Thomas' Hospitals, & Division of Imaging Sciences, KCL
+Dr Sarah Natas, Department of Radiology, Guy's & St Thomas' Hospitals, London

-For further information contact Dr Tom Kaye (Consultant Radiologist) email@example.com
+For any more info contact Dr Tom Kaye (email@example.com)

 The London Deanery are the point of reference for Year 5 Subspecialty Postings.
 For further information please click on this link: